Programs and Tours

 While we prefer class size to be no more than 25 students we can accommodate larger groups when the tour is booked ahead of time and dependent on volunteer availability.
 Touchstones Nelson’s Child Protection Policy requires one chaperone for every 5 to 7 elementary school aged children.
 There is no charge for chaperones.

-For current fees, for more information or to book a tour or school visit call 250.352.9813 ext.
-266 or email Programming Coordinator Stephenie Campbell at firstname.lastname@example.org.
-You can also download a PDF version of our school booking form here on our website www.touchstonesnelson.ca.
+For current fees, more information or to book a tour or school visit call 250.352.9813, or email our School Programs Coordinator at firstname.lastname@example.org.
+Please download a PDF version of our school booking form and fill out to request your tour.